imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

  - `additionalRefinementLevels` specifies how often the background mesh at the surface should be refined, e.g., split by two in all three directions in space.
  - `refinementThickness` defines how far the refinement from the surface should reach out into the volume mesh.

-So in this tutorial case, the cells at the patch `buildings` are refined twice (resulting cell size is then $$10/2^2 = 2.5\,\text{m}$$) and the refinement reaches out 10 meters into the volume mesh.
+So in this case, the cells at the patch `buildings` are refined twice (resulting cell size is then $$10/2^2 = 2.5\,\text{m}$$) and the refinement reaches out 10 meters into the volume mesh.
 In order to create the new mesh with the updated `meshDict`, the `cartesianMesh` utility has to be executed once again:

 ```bash
 cartesianMesh